botify-labs/botify-sdk-js-middlewares/README.md

 ## Influences

-The middleware pattern used in this package has been greated influenced by [Redux](https://github.com/rackt/redux)
+The middleware pattern used in this package has been greated influenced by [Redux] middlewares (https://github.com/rackt/redux)

 ## Installation